Tell us about your book.

 Absolutely.
 I would say Molly Chase is my exploration into the Theology of the Body, especially as the story extends into marriage itself, rather than ending at the proposal.
 The book follows Molly and Josiah along the path of sanctification through the joys and trials of marriage.
 They grapple with the meaning of suffering and taste the sweetness of the Cross.

 In fact, the story contains not one love story, but two: one human, one divine.
 Not only does Josiah court Molly, but so does God.
-God’s love and Josiah’s love are of a piece, bringing Molly healing, then sanctification, and finally theosis.
+God’s love and Josiah’s love are of a piece, through which Molly finds healing, then sanctification, and finally—if this mortal, imperfect writer can pull it off—theosis.
 The Molly Chase series is a story about love, and a story oriented toward Love.